0xvext/0xvext.github.io/_posts/2019-03-05-vizio-privacy-violations-or-why-class-actions-are-bullshit.md

 tags: law vizio privacy
 ---

+# Background
-Between February 2014 and February 2017, Vizio collected and sold information about viewing habits, as collected through such Vizio TVs, without clearly disclosing the nature of their collection or disclosure to their paying customers.
+Between February 2014 and February 2017, Vizio collected information about customer viewing habits through their Vizio Smart TVs, and sold that information, all without clearly disclosing the nature of their collection or disclosure to their paying customers.
 As a result, there is a class action lawsuit against Vizio:

 "*The  lawsuit  alleges  VIZIO  violated  privacy  laws  and  consumer-protection  laws  by  collecting  sensitive  information  about  what  was  displayed  on  certain VIZIO  Smart  TVs  during  the  time  period above for sale to advertisers.
 The lawsuit also alleges VIZIO did this without the consent or knowledge of persons who bought these TVs.
 VIZIO denies these allegations.*"